AgnostiqHQ/covalent/README.md

 ## 📚 Documentation

-The official documentation includes tips on getting started, high level concepts, tutorials, and the API documentation, and more.
+The official documentation includes tips on getting started, high-level concepts, tutorials, and the API documentation, and more.
 To learn more, see the [Covalent documentation](https://covalent.readthedocs.io/en/latest/).

 ## ✔️  Contributing